1401 (27th October)

 Catherine was introduced to Henry V of England.

 1420 (20th May)

 Treaty of Troyes

-This peace treaty between England and France included the marriage of Catherine to Henry V. Their heir would inherit both the throne of England and France.
+This peace treaty between England and France included provision for the marriage of Catherine to Henry V. It also stipulated that their heir would inherit both the throne of England and France.

 1420 (2nd June)